MileHacker Logo

 • Long Beach is a progressive and diverse city.

-• LGBTQ+ individuals are generally welcomed and have a strong community presence.
+• INDIVIDUALS from the lgbtq+ community are generally welcomed and have a strong community presence.

 • Gender equality is legally protected.
 Public spaces are inclusive.